A lot or a little?

 What parents need to know

-Parents need to know that this animated thriller may look like a Sailor Moon episode, but it has serious violence and death, with the recurring images of stabbing-victims with their eyes gouged out.
+Parents need to know that Perfect Blue is an animated thriller with serious violence and death, including recurring images of stabbing victims with their eyes gouged out.
 The girlish heroine strips down to panties for a sexy photo shoot and is also semi-topless during a maniac attack.
-Swearing (in the English-dubbed version) includes the F-word but isn't constant.
+Swearing (in the English-dubbed version) includes "f--k" but isn't constant.

 What's the story?

 In a plot-twisting chiller no less grisly for being rendered as a Japanese cartoon, winsome young singer-dancer Mima leaves the bouncy band Cham to strike out on her own as an actress.
 This career switch displeases some of Tokyo's more Mima-crazed fans.
 Mima's manager shows her a new thing called the World Wide Web (Mima's total Internet cluelessness is pretty funny; remember the movie is from the mid-1990s), with an instant homepage for Mima's blog entries.
 While Mima struggles through her first film role, a thankless bit in a cop thriller, she starts receiving dangerous threats, and entries on the blog site turn extremely personal and uncomfortable -- and Mima can't remember writing them.
 People get murdered around her, and bewildered Mima wonders if she is really herself at all, or her character in the movie, or an abandoned career path, in danger of termination.